BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <b>"The most important thing in the world is culture, because only with a good culture can we enjoy all of the good things that are available to us" - Joscha Bach</b>

 <p>
-    I often come back to a conversation I heard years ago, between Dr. Joscha Bach, a German artificial intelligence researcher and cognitive scientist, and the AI model GPT-3.
+    I often come back to a conversation I heard years ago, between Dr. Joscha Bach, a German cognitive scientist, and the AI model GPT-3.
-    Dr. Bach has prompted GPT-3 to answer as though it were Johann Wolfgang von Goethe, the famous 18th and 19th century German intellectual.
+    Dr. Bach prompted GPT-3 to answer as though it were Johann Wolfgang von Goethe, the famous 18th and 19th century German intellectual.
 </p>

 <p>